sprashanthv-dev/task-manager-prashanth-srinivasan/README.md

 - Ability to toggle a task's completion status using the checkbox located to the left side of the task title.

 - Delete a task by clicking on the trash can icon on the right side of the task.

+#### 6. Extras
+- The operations performed on a task are persisted across browser refreshes and page navigations using local storage.
+- All of the UI elements are responsive and works well across all screen sizes from mobile to TV.
+- The modal that pops up on adding and editing a task is designed from scratch using plain `HTML` and `CSS` without the use of any component libraries.
+It is closed using the close icon and can be reused across the entire application for varied use cases since it accepts any component as its template.
+- The form component inside the modal supports validation -- Does not accept titles greater than 30 characters and descriptions greater than 500 characters.

+#### 7. Design Considerations
+- Modal was used for adding and editing tasks rather than creating new pages for these actions.
+Modals help the user to retain the context of their current page and prevents unnecessary redirections especially considering that `Add` and `Edit` might be frequently performed operations.
+- Local storage was used for easier management of task data across pages.
+Together with modals, it prevented the hassles of passing state information across various components of the application, enabling predictable data flow.

+#### 8. Future Enhancements and thoughts
+- Local storage works fine for small amounts of data.
+However, it is not a good fit for storing sensitive information and large data sizes.
+A centralized state management such as `Redux` or `Zustand` is better suited for maintaining application state across multiple components in larger applications.
+- Though modals help to retain user context preventing too many navigations, too many of them can impact user experience and accessibility.
+Depending on the future requirements, modals can be dropped and individual pages is desirable for additional features.
+- Currently, the `App` Component maintains all of the state and also the modal interactions.
+This can be refactored by creating a `TaskManager` component that performs all functionalities related to tasks enabling the `App` component to be leaner as the application grows.